Kapendev/dialogos-python/README.md

 A super simple dialogue system for Python.

-It's nothing special, but that's the point!
-It's something that just works.
-This library is ideal for games that are made for a game jam.
-For more complex games it is recommended to extend Dialogos or use something else.
+The library provides the essential tools needed to create a dialogue for a game, allowing you to focus on the specific needs of your project.
+It is simple by default, but can easily be extended to something powerful when needed.

 ## 🐈 Features